This country-specific Q&A provides an overview of Merger Control laws and regulations applicable in Sweden.

-The Competition Act does not prescribe any penalties for companies providing incomplete or misleading information in the notification or in response to the authority’s questions.
-However, when notifying the SCA of a certain concentration, the parties must formally declare that the information provided in the notification is correct, complete and true.
+The Competition Act does not prescribe any penalties for companies providing incomplete or misleading information in a notification or response to questions from the authority.
+However, when notifying a concentration to the SCA, the parties must formally declare that the information provided in the notification is correct, complete and true.

 It shall be noted that the SCA’s review period will only start upon receipt of a complete notification.
 Furthermore, if the SCA requests additional information from the parties, the clock can be stopped by the SCA until the notifying party provides the required information.
 The SCA may also couple the request for information with a penalty clause.

 Can the authority’s decision be appealed to a court?

 Yes.
 A decision to prohibit or clear a concentration by the SCA may be appealed to the Patent and Market Court, and further to the Parent and Market Court of Appeal provided that leave to appeal is granted.

 In very special cases and provided that leave to appeal is granted, judgments and decisions by the Patent and Market Court of Appeal can be further appealed to the Supreme Court.
 Leave to appeal to the Supreme Court is granted only in cases which are considered important for setting a precedent.
 The Patent and Market Court of Appeal is therefore the final instance for most cases in practice.

 A decision by the SCA to prohibit or clear a concentration may be appealed by anyone who is affected by the decision.
 This phrasing means that no third parties who are not involved in the transaction can appeal the SCA’s decision.
 The same rule applies to further appeals to the Patent and Market Court of Appeal as well as to the Supreme Court.